Jackson Lee Nesbitt

 Jackson Lee Nesbitt (June 16, 1913 – February 20, 2008) was an American printmaker, teacher, painter, and ad executive.
+He took pride in calling Thomas Hart Benton a teacher, a mentor and his friend.
+Jack stayed true to his regionalist roots despite the dominance of Abstract Expressionism and he enjoyed the resurrection of his career at age 75.

 Biography

-Nesbitt was born in McAlester, Oklahoma and worked for his father's printing business until 1931, when he enrolled in the University of Oklahoma, Norman.
+Jackson Lee Nesbitt was born in McAlester, Oklahoma and worked for his father's printing business until 1931, when he enrolled in the University of Oklahoma, Norman.
+His given names conjure up the names of Confederate generals astride their valiant steeds; however, in truth, the names are derived from his maternal and paternal grandparents.
+The only Nesbitt connection to the Civil War comes from his grandfather,James Blackburn Nesbitt, who fought on the Union side at Shiloh.

 After two years in Norman, Nesbitt enrolled at the Kansas City Art Institute off and on from 1933 to 1941, working primarily with painter-professor Ross Braught, famed Regionalist painter Thomas Hart Benton and printmaker John de Martelly.
 Though they were very different in age, Nesbitt and Benton were also friends who traveled and sketched together often—and the art they created was very similar.
 When financial necessity (in large part caused by the popularity of modernist art) forced Nesbitt to give up his art for a successful career in the advertising industry to provide for his family, Nesbitt did not speak with Benton for many years out of embarrassment.
 Nevertheless, Benton, and his wife Rita, always considered Nesbitt to be one of his finest students.

 Artwork by Nesbitt appeared alongside fellow KCAI students James Duard Marshall and Gene Pyle in the 1937-1938 KCAI course catalog.
 In 1946, Nesbitt was awarded the Eames Prize by the Society of American Etchers.

+The Benton Boys

+Notable artists also attending courses while Nesbitt was a student at the Kansas City Art Institute include Roger Norman Medearis (1920-2001), William Kautzman (1916-2008), James Duard Marshall (1914-2010), William Wind McKim (1916-1995), Earl Fred Bennett (1919-2007), and Kenneth Pauling Riley (1919-2015), all of which he considered personal friends.

+In 1993, Kansas City’s Legacy Art Gallery, would exhibit works by Nesbitt and other artists found in the book Under the Influence: The Students of Thomas Hart Benton.
+The gallery exhibition opened in conjunction with the Albrecht-Kemper Museum of Art and the publication of the book authored by Dr. Marianne Berardi, and her husband and Thomas Hart Benton authenticator, Dr. Henry Adams.
+The book and the subsequent gallery opening in Kansas City led to several articles featuring these artists in the Journal of Print World.